Flexitive/page-api/README.md

 # Flexitive Page API Guide

 ## Overview
-The Flexitive Page API is a way to customize pages built in the [Flexitive](https://flexitive.com) platform.
+The Page API is a way to customize pages built in [Flexitive](https://flexitive.com).
 The Page API enables creation of custom elements, integrating with 3rd party tracking, and consuming external data feeds.

 **This guide is a work-in-progress, expect breaking changes in the coming weeks and months**